“I wouldn’t put your tent there.” The guide warned me.

 As with most stops on these safaris, the first job after arriving is putting up the tents.
 After a few days, it becomes a real pain in the arse.
 I would love to be able to say I got better at it each day and it got easier . . . but it didn’t.

-Luckily I could rely on the help of the others.
+Luckily I could rely on the help of some of the others in my safari group.
 On reflection, it must have been that I had a bad tent.

 Another tenting skill I also didn’t master was choosing the right spot.
 A day earlier I had managed to camp on an ants nest and was still finding hundreds of the little buggers hitching along with me.

 With the ground hard and dusty, if I hadn’t been so poor, due to a complete lack of budgeting skill, I would have certainly ended up in one of Elephant Sand’s lodges rather than my ant-ridden tent.

 After receiving the very welcome safety advice, I finally decided on a safe place to pitch my tent before heading to the bar area for a couple of well-earned beers and a spot of elephant watching.